 Interrogation and interviewing are at the core of many police investigations.
 In this course, students will learn about the different strategies that can be used when interrogating or interviewing a suspect.
-The course will deal with the difference between the accusatory interrogation style (i.e., an interrogation aimed at eliciting a confession), and the information gathering approach (i.e., an interview aimed at eliciting relevant information), and their effects on eliciting false confessions.
+The course will deal with the difference between the accusatory interrogation style (i.e., an interrogation aimed at eliciting a confession), and the information gathering approach (i.e., an interview aimed at gathering relevant information), and their effects on eliciting false confessions.
+The information gathering approach has gained traction in recent years as a result of greater attention to inhumane and unethical police interrogation methods.
 In addition, the course will deal with the best way to detect deception in such interrogation/interviews.
 Students will discuss the use of non-verbal and verbal cues, but also the use of the polygraph to detect deception.
 Finally, the course will deal with mediation in criminal and civil law.